BryanAbate/expo-booster/README.md

 # Expo Booster

-## Propulse your Expo (React Native= application with a minimal template.
+## Propulse your Expo (React Native) application with a minimal template.

-A minimal template to propulse your Expo application with a state of the art tech stack:
+A minimal template to propulse your Expo application with a state of the art tech stack, lint and format rules:

 - [TypeScript](https://www.typescriptlang.org/)
 - [Redux Toolkit](https://redux-toolkit.js.org/)